-- Represents a non-income producing security.
-Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing. - (2) Legal restrictions on sale of investment. - (3) See Footnote to Schedule of Investments for a description of the Asset Valuation Policy Guidelines. - (4) Initial investment was made during 2004. - (5) No changes in valuation occurred in these investments during the three months ended June 30, 2004. - (6) These investments are development stage companies.
-A development stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations, or it has commenced such operations but has not realized significant revenue from them. - (7) Previously named MyPersonalAdvocate.com, Inc. - (8) Investments in unaffiliated companies consist of investments in which we own less than 5% of the portfolio company.
-Investments in non-controlled affiliated companies consist of investments in which we own more than 5% but less than 25% of the portfolio company.
-Investments in controlled affiliated companies consist of investments in which we own more than 25% of the portfolio company.
+(1) Represents a non-income producing security.
+Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing.

+(2) Legal restrictions on sale of investment.

+(3) See Footnote to Schedule of Investments for a description of the Asset Valuation Policy Guidelines.

+(4) Initial investment was made during 2004.

+(5) No changes in valuation occurred in these investments during the three months ended September 30, 2004.

+(6) These investments are development stage companies.
+A development stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations, or it has commenced such operations but has not realized significant revenue from them.

+(7) Experion Systems, Inc. was previously named MyPersonalAdvocate.com, Inc.

+(8) Investments in unaffiliated companies consist of investments in which we own less than 5% of the portfolio company Investments in non-controlled affiliated companies consist of investments in which we own more than 5% but less than 25% of the portfolio company.
+Investments in controlled affiliated companies consist of investments in vestments in which we own more than 25% of the portfolio company.

-- (9) The percentage ownership of each portfolio company disclosed in the Consolidated Schedule of Investments expresses the potential equity interest in each such portfolio company.
-The calculated percentage represents the amount of the issuer?s equity securities we own or can acquire as a percentage of the issuer?s total outstanding equity securities plus equity securities reserved for issued and outstanding warrants, convertible securities and all authorized stock options, both granted and ungranted. - (10) The aggregate cost for federal income tax purposes of investments in unaffiliated companies is \$9,707,897.
+(9) The percentage ownership of each portfolio company disclosed in the Consolidated Schedule of Investments expresses the potential equity interest in each such portfolio company.
+The calculated percentage represents the amount of the issuer's equity securities we own or can acquire as a percentage of the issuer's total outstanding equity securities plus equity securities reserved for issued and outstanding warrants, convertible securities and all authorized stock options, both granted and ungranted.

+(10) The aggregate cost for federal income tax purposes of investments in unaffiliated companies is \$10,316,632.
 The gross unrealized appreciation based on the tax cost for these securities is \$166,498.
-The gross unrealized depreciation based on the tax cost for these securities is \$848,881. - (11) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated companies is \$15,950,827.
-The gross unrealized appreciation based on the tax cost for these securities is \$2,414,044.
-The gross unrealized depreciation based on the tax cost for these securities is \$4,559,602. - (12) NeoPhotonics filed for bankruptcy on November 17, 2003.
+The gross unrealized depreciation based on the tax cost for these securities is \$873,881.

+(11) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated companies is \$16,921,686.
+The gross unrealized appreciation based on the tax cost for these securities is \$5,586,730.
+The gross unrealized depreciation based on the tax cost for these securities is \$5,028,416.

+(12) NeoPhotonics filed for bankruptcy on November 17, 2003.
 We sold our investment in its Series D Preferred Stock in January 2004.
 NeoPhotonics emerged from bankruptcy, as a newly reorganized company, after obtaining financing from us and other investors.

+(13) The Company's 1,137,570 share holding in NeuroMetrix, Inc. (National Market Symbol: NURO), before a lock-up discount, at the September 30, 2004, market price per share of \$10.00, was \$11,375,700 The lock-up expires on January 18, 2005.
+On November 4, 2004, the market price per share of NeuroMetrix was \$9.21.

-The accompanying notes are an integral part of this consolidated schedule.
+The accompanying notes are an integral part of these consolidated financial statements.